Clevercav/GuitarTabFinder/README.md

 # TODO
 - Create a frontend site to consume the GuitarTabFinder API
 - Extend API so that you're able to find the best tab based on a specific type (Chords, Pro etc)
+- Create endpoint that will give a list of all the best tabs on each site implemented.